Can Bartell store closures relieve some of Rite Aid headaches?

 Pharmacy headaches

-Pharmacies and drugstores have been struggling to cope after a COVID boom driven by vaccines faded, according to Hill.
+Pharmacies and drugstores have been struggling to cope after a COVID-19 boom driven by vaccines faded, according to Hill.
 The industry has between 20% and 25% more stores than it needs, he said.

 “There’s some 60,000 pharmacies in the United States.
 It’s a very fragmented market,” Hill said.
 Rite Aid’s falling market capitalization, Hill added, “tells you a lot about the continually falling value that is attributed to pharmacy.”